ExpediaGroup/bull/README.md

 ## Validation samples

-Validate a java bean has never been so simple.
-The library offers different API related to this, following some examples:
+Validating a java bean has never been so simple.
+The library offers different APIs related to this, following some examples:

 ### Validate a Java Bean: